 Unfortunately, we can’t have a “real” fiberglass cue at this price range.

 They are only used to wrap or coat a wooden core.
-So basically, don’t get confused when manufacturers say it’s a fiberglass cue.
+So, please don’t get confused when manufacturers say it’s a fiberglass cue.

-It isn’t really is.
+It isn’t really.
 It is actually a wooden core inside, coated with thin fiberglass on the outside.